Barrow Second Opinion in Review

-- After filling out our brief questionnaire, we’ll direct you to a secure page where you can upload your MRI and/or CT images.
+- After filling out our questionnaire, we’ll direct you to a secure page where you can upload your MRI and/or CT images.

 - Payment will be requested.

-- Once payment is received, your case will then be sent to a coordinator who will review all of your information.
+- Once payment is received, your case will be sent to a coordinator who will review all of your information.
 The coordinator may contact you for additional information.

 You may download, keep, and share your second opinion with whomever you like.

 Barrow Neurological Institute is one of the leading neurosurgical teaching hospitals in the world.
 Patients and healthcare providers come from across the globe to receive care and learn from us.
 We acknowledge that many areas do not have the expertise we do and understand cost can be a large barrier to care.
 Our Second Opinion Program is our way of helping patients get connected to a world-class neurosurgeon for a minimal cost.

 There is no obligation for you to come to Barrow Neurological Institute for treatment, and your second opinion is yours to keep and share.

 If your second opinion recommends neurosurgery and you decide to come to Barrow Neurological Institute for treatment, you will be treated by the neurosurgeon who reviewed your case.
 If you decide to come to Barrow, simply let our Second Opinion Program coordinators know.
 Our coordinators will assist you with appointment scheduling, travel resources, insurance verification, and financial concerns.